 There’s no doubt that machine translation has made incredible strides in recent years.
 But it’s important to remember that it’s still just a tool- and like any tool, the value you get depends on how you use it.
 Here are our top 5 tips on how to use machine translation for your business.

-Tip #1: Use It Wisely
+Use MT Wisely

-Machine translation is boon to global businesses in a variety of industries.
+Machine translation is a boon to global businesses in a variety of industries.
 But it’s simply not the right choice for every situation.
 For example, marketing and advertising content often uses cultural cues, jokes and figurative language to get the message across.
 That hooks consumers, but also means it’s often a poor choice for machine translation.
 According to IBM, “Marketing slogans often rely on the audience’s understanding of a particular culture.
 Avoid these kinds of slogans because machine translation engines are likely to have trouble translating them accurately.”

 When it comes to jokes, MT is much more likely to produce humour of the unintentional variety, as seen in this hilarious list of MT translation fails.